PyPSA/pypsa-ariadne/README.md

 Caveat: These credentials are stored on your machine in plain text.

-To switch between public and internal use, the command `ixmp4 logout` may be necessary.
+To switch between internal and public use, the command `ixmp4 logout` may be necessary.

 ## Run the analysis

 Before running any analysis with scenarios, the rule `build_scenarios` must be executed.
-This will write the file `config/scenarios.automated.yaml` which includes input data and CO2 targets from the IIASA Ariadne database as well as the information from the manual scenario file.
+This will create the file `config/scenarios.automated.yaml` which includes input data and CO2 targets from the IIASA Ariadne database as well as the specifications from the manual scenario file.
 [This file is specified in the default config.yaml via they key `run:scenarios:manual_file` (by default located at `config/scenarios.manual.yaml`)].

     snakemake -call build_scenarios -f

 Note that the hierarchy of scenario files is the following: `scenarios.automated.yaml` > (any `explicitly specified --configfiles`) > `config.yaml `> `config.default.yaml `Changes in the file `scenarios.manual.yaml `are only taken into account if the rule `build_scenarios` is executed.

-For the first run open config.yaml and set
+For the first run, open config.yaml and set

     enable:
         retrieve: true # set to false once initial data is retrieved